LewisClements21/house-pricing/README.md

 ### User Stories

-* **US1:** As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the the right set of features.(*Business Requirement Covered: BR1*)
+* US1: As a client, I want to identify which house attributes have the strongest correlation with sale price, so I can focus on the most influential features for predictions.
+(Business Requirement Covered: BR1)

-* **US2:** As a client, I want to have reliable prediction of the sale price of houses I have inherited so that I can sell them at the maximum total price possible. (*Business Requirement Covered: BR2*)
+* US2: As a client, I want accurate sale price predictions for the houses I have inherited, so I can maximize the total revenue from their sale.
+(Business Requirement Covered: BR2)

-* **US3:** As a technical user, I want to learn about the ML steps that were used to arrive at the sale price prediction so that I can understand the model employed.(*Business Requirement Covered: BR2*)
+* US3: As a technical user, I want to understand the machine learning steps used to generate sale price predictions, so I can better comprehend the chosen model.
+(Business Requirement Covered: BR2)

-* **US4:** As a technical user, I want to know the model performance so that I can ensure that the predictions are reliable. (*Business Requirement Covered: BR2*)
+* US4: As a technical user, I want to evaluate the model's performance, so I can ensure its predictions are reliable.
+(Business Requirement Covered: BR2)

-* **US5:** As a client, I want to get a dashboard so that I can display the results of the prediction on a standalone app.
+* US5: As a client, I want a dashboard to display prediction results in a standalone application for easy access and visualization.

-* **US6:** As a user, I want to have interactive input widgets so that I can provide real-time house data and predict the sale price. (*Business Requirement Covered: BR2*)
+* US6: As a user, I want interactive input widgets to enter real-time house data and instantly receive sale price predictions.
+(Business Requirement Covered: BR2)

-* **US7:** As a user, I want to see relevant plots so that I can visualize the relationships between sale price and other features. (*Business Requirement Covered: BR1*)
+* US7: As a user, I want to view relevant plots that illustrate the relationships between sale price and other features, so I can better interpret the data.
+(Business Requirement Covered: BR1)

-* **US8:** As a user, I want to have access to the data cleaning and preparation pipeline so that I can quickly predict sale price without reinventing the wheel.
+* US8: As a user, I want access to a pre-built data cleaning and preparation pipeline, so I can predict sale prices efficiently without starting from scratch.

-* **US9:** As a user, I want to know the source and content of the data used in training the model so that I can be confident about the quality of the trained model.
+* US9: As a user, I want to know the source and details of the data used to train the model, so I can trust the quality and reliability of its predictions.

-* **US10:** As a user, I want to know the project hypotheses and how they were validated so that I get a deeper understand of the mechanisms that determine sale price.
+* US10: As a user, I want a clear explanation of the project's hypotheses and their validation process, so I can gain deeper insights into the factors influencing sale price.